systemd/python-systemd/README.md

 Quick example:

     import journald
-    journald.send('MESSAGE=Hello world.')
+    journald.send('MESSAGE=Hello world')
-    journald.send('MESSAGE=Hello, again, world.', 'FIELD2=Greetings!', 'FIELD3=Guten tag.')
+    journald.send('MESSAGE=Hello, again, world', 'FIELD2=Greetings!', 'FIELD3=Guten tag')
     journald.send('ARBITRARY=anything', 'FIELD3=Greetings!')

 Notes:

  * Each argument must be in the form of a KEY=value pair, environmental variable style.
  * Unlike the native C version of journald's sd_journal_send(), printf-style substitution is not supported.
 Perform any substitution using Python's % operator or .format() capabilities first.
  * The base message is usually sent in the form MESSAGE=hello.
 The MESSAGE field is, however, not required.
  * Invalid or zero arguments results in nothing recorded in journald.

 Viewing Output